 Why Soy Had a Bad Rap

-Later research found that soy has estrogen-like compounds called isoflavones which could stimulate cancer cell, harm female fertility, growth, and be destructive for thyroid function.
-Also, there were studies showing that soy reduces menopause symptoms could cure high cholesterol.
-So this became very confusing when it comes to eating products made from soy such as tofu, tempeh or miso.
+Later research found that soy has estrogen-like compounds called isoflavones which could stimulate cancer cells, harm female fertility, growth, and be destructive for thyroid function.
+Also, there were studies showing that soy reduces menopause symptoms and could cure high cholesterol.
+So this became very confusing when it comes to eating products made from soy such as tofu, tempeh, or miso.

 Breast cancer is one of the most lethal diseases.
 It is interesting to note that Caucasian women have the highest occurrence of breast cancer; Asian women have the lowest.
 The thought is that food consumption may be the reason for approximately 50% of breast cancer.
 Soy foods are part of the Asian diet but not the Caucasian diet.
 There are studies suggesting that an increase in soy consumption would decrease breast cancer. ~ Noted by Science Direct.

 Tofu is made by coagulating soy milk and pressing the resulting curds.
 It is a good source of protein, is gluten-free, contains no cholesterol and is low in calories.
 Read the health benefits of soy below.